amoore449/ceeoinnovations/_projects/DrEsPethelperchallenge.markdown

 ---
 layout: post

 Title: Pet helper
 Description: This project was created to help specifically a dog.
 This robot was designed to sense the dog when it is atc10cm away from the sensor.
 Then the robot was designed to push forward the bowl it had.
-displayimg: Pet helper robot/IMG_0605.HEIC
+displayimg: Pethelperrobot/IMG_0605.jpg
 categories: ["Spike Prime"]
 ---